tupac's photographer is suing kendall and kylie | read | i-D

 In a telling response, Todd Wilson, a representative for Kendall and Kylie, has come out to say that the lawsuit is absurd and misguided because while the sisters gave the tick of approval to the design, they depend on others within their company to look after technical details and issues of legality.
 Basically, it wasn't their fault.

 In the meantime, the controversial T-shirts have become the ironic inspiration for the Arcade Fire's new merch, which feature the band's logo superimposed over a picture of Kendall's face.
-The band are donating profit from the sale of these satirical garments to the Partners In Health organisation, a non-profit who work to improve the health of poor and marginalised people across the world.
+The band are donating profit from the sale of these satirical garments to the Partners In Health organization, a non-profit who work to improve the health of poor and marginalized people across the world.

 And while news of the Jenner's ignorance in respect to their T-shirt graphics shouldn't come as a surprise, it does send a clear message that there's no suitable excuse when it comes exploitation and appropriation.